 - 1. He specifies the hexside over which the bridge will be built. - 2.
-He rolls a die, modifying this roll if necessary (see below). - 5 or Less: If the modified roll is 5 or less, the bridge is successfully built.
-Place an appropriate Bridge marker (minor or major) belonging to the building player directly on the hexside, with one end of the bridge symbol pointing to the unit's hex and the other end pointing to the hex directly across the river. - 6 or More: If the modified roll is 6 or more, the bridge is not built.
+He rolls a die, modifying this roll if necessary (see below). - S or Less: If the modified roll is 5 or less, the bridge is successfully built.
+Place an appropriate Bridge marker (minor or major) belonging to the building player directly on the hexside, with one end of the bridge symbol pointing to the unit's hex and the other end pointing to the hex directly across the river.
+Exception: On an unmodified die roll of 6, the bridge is not built. - 6 or More: If the modified roll is 6 or more, the bridge is not built.
 No action is taken.
 Another attempt to build a bridge across that hexside may not be made until the following turn.